|

 University, Northwestern University, and the

 University of Chicago.
-He has earned five
+He has earned five Master's

-Master’s degrees, a Certificate of Advanced
+a Certificate of Advanced Study, a Certificate

-a Certificate of Law for Community Developers,
+of Business Administration, a Certificate of Law

-and two Doctoral degrees, one in education and
+degrees, one in education and one in

-one in administration.
+administration.

 Nguyen-Trung Hieu is an educator.
 He has taught